Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals.md

 # Programming Fundamentals

-!!! example "Ever Wonder How Your Favorite Apps Work? 🤔"
+/// details | Ever Wonder How Your Favorite Apps Work? 🤔
+    type: example

 **Every app you love started with the fundamentals you're about to learn:**

 - 📱 **TikTok's** infinite scroll?
 Built using loops and data structures
 - 🎮 **Fortnite's** matchmaking?
 Uses algorithms to pair players fairly
 - 🎵 **Spotify's** recommendations?
 Powered by pattern recognition and data analysis
 - 💬 **Discord's** real-time chat?
 Uses network programming and databases

+///

 By the end of this chapter, you'll understand the building blocks behind every piece of software you use!

 ## Software Development